Nourishing Beef, Daikon & Miso Breakfast Soup

-One of the most common things I talk about with patients is breakfast.
+One of the most common nutrition conversations I have with patients is about breakfast.

-The beef and bone broth provide a rich source of protein and deep nourishment.
-The daikon and shiitake mushrooms help keep things moving and prevent the meal from feeling heavy.
-Swiss chard adds minerals and fiber, while miso contributes a savory depth that ties everything together.
+The beef and bone broth provide protein and deep nourishment, while daikon and shiitake mushrooms help support digestion without making the meal feel heavy.
+Swiss chard adds minerals and fiber, and miso brings everything together with a rich, savory flavor.

 Serves 4